 Landlords set rules around the price of repairs and are kept informed every step of the way.

-4. What’s the difference between a property manager and property maintenance coordination?
+4. What’s the difference between a property manager and property premium maintenance?

-A property manager and a property maintenance coordination service both have benefits that can alleviate the stress of trying to manage maintenance by yourself.
+A property manager and a property premium maintenance service both have benefits that can alleviate the stress of trying to manage maintenance by yourself.

 If you choose to go with a property maintenance service that handles all the your emergency and regular repairs, there are a few different options out there.